microsoft/ignite-learning-paths-training-aiml/aiml40/absa/readme.md

 ![Add new compute target](../images/add-new-compute.png)

-- Click on the file "init.ipynb"
+- Click on the file "init.ipynb" (you may need to select the button 'Edit in' and choose inline)
 - Paste the code below in the cell

 ```